Accused Shining Path leaders face terror, drug charges in New York

 The Shining Path, or Sendero Luminoso, has waged acts of violence in Peru since approximately 1980, funded in part by cocaine trafficking, according to a statement by U.S. Attorney Preet Bharara and U.S. Drug Enforcement Administration official Michele Leonhart.

-"These defendants are leaders of a murderous paramilitary organisation, and they themselves ordered ambushes that killed nearly two dozen Peruvian soldiers and police officers," Bharara said in a statement.
+"These defendants are leaders of a murderous paramilitary organization, and they themselves ordered ambushes that killed nearly two dozen Peruvian soldiers and police officers," Bharara said in a statement.

 "The product of the Peruvian cocaine trade they plied and protected sometimes ends up for sale in the United States," he added.